-- Have Campus Safety verify the legality of any warrant, court order, or subpoena. - Comply with an immigration officer's request for access to nonpublic areas once the officer presents a legally valid judicial warrant. - Refrain from disclosing personal information concerning students, faculty and staff, except where required or allowed by law. - Notify, as soon as possible, the emergency contact of a student, faculty, or staff member if it knows or has reason to suspect that the person has been taken into custody as the result of an immigration enforcement action. - Maintain in the Dean of Students' Office a contact list of legal service providers who offer legal immigration representation and provide these services free of charge to any and all students who request it. - Post on its website the current policy and a summary of a person's rights under state and federal immigration laws. (https://www.westmont.edu/interacting-immigration-officers-campus) - Advise students, faculty and staff of their rights under state and federal immigration laws and how to respond to a federal immigration action or order. - Advise those responding to or having contact with an officer engaged in immigration enforcement executing an immigration order to refer the entity or individual to Campus Safety for purposes of verifying the legality of any warrant, court order, or subpoena. - Ensure that certain benefits and services continue to be provided to undocumented students in the event they are subject to a federal immigration order.
+- Have College Counsel verify the legality of any warrant, court order, or subpoena. - Comply with an immigration officer's request for access to nonpublic areas once the officer presents a legally valid judicial warrant. - Refrain from disclosing personal information concerning students, faculty, and staff, except where required or allowed by law. - Notify, as soon as possible, the emergency contact of a student, faculty, or staff member if it knows or has reason to suspect that the person has been taken into custody as the result of an immigration enforcement action. - Maintain in the Student Life Deans' Office a contact list of legal service providers who offer legal immigration representation; and provide these services free of charge to any and all students who request it. - Post on its website the current policy and a summary of a person's rights under state and federal immigration laws. - Send students, faculty and staff an email each semester that includes the policy; clarifies their rights under state and federal immigration laws; and advises them how to respond to a federal immigration action or order. - Ensure that certain benefits and services continue to be provided to undocumented students in the event they are subject to a federal immigration order.